 GAs are assigned office space and usually will share an office.
-All workstations consist of desks, a telephone, and file drawers.
+All workstations consist of a desk and file drawers.
 Please remember that your office belongs to the University and decorate it accordingly.
 Obviously that means do not put up anything that could be considered offensive.

-You may obtain a key for your office from Departmental Secretary Joann Schroeder in Room 304.
+You may obtain a key for your office by contacting the Departmental Secretary, Joann Schroeder in Room 304.
 Please do not duplicate or loan the key to anyone.
 There is a replacement cost for each key that is lost, stolen or not returned.
-All keys must be returned to the Departmental office before final departure from campus.
+Keys require a \$5.00 deposit and can be picked up the Cashier's Office.
+The deposit will be refunded when the key is returned.
 Keys to a professor's office will not be given out to ANYONE unless the department has written approval from the Professor.